fairafric organic chocolate

 Why Ghana?

-By producing in Ghana, we increase the local income by five times in comparison as if we would „just“ buy the cocoa beans for a „fair“ price.
+By producing in Ghana, we increase the local income by five times in comparison to „just“ buying the cocoa beans for a „fair“ price.

 What kind of direct relationship do you have with the farmers?